4d/docs/website/translated_docs/es/ViewPro/method-list.md

 #### Descripción

-The `VP ADD STYLESHEET` command <!-- REF #_method_.VP ADD STYLESHEET.Summary -->creates or modifies the *styleName* style sheet based upon the combination of the properties specified in *styleObj* in the open document<!-- END REF -->.
+The `VP ADD STYLESHEET` command<!-- REF #_method_.VP ADD STYLESHEET.
+Summary -->creates or modifies the *styleName* style sheet based upon the combination of the properties specified in *styleObj* in the open document<!-- END REF -->.
 If a style sheet with the same name and scope already exists in the document, this command will overwrite it with the new values.

 > Style sheets created by this command are saved with the document.